wildfly-extras/wildfly-mcp/README.md

 Get the list of the enabled logging categories for the WildFly server running on the provided host and port arguments.

 **Inputs**:
 - `host`: The host name on which the WildFly server is running.
+Optional, `localhost` is used by default.
 - `port`: The port the WildFly server is listening on.
+Optional, `9990` is used by default.
 - `userName`: The admin user name.
 Optional.
 - `password`: The admin user password.
 Optional.